mareann/bamazon/README.md

 ##### The user can exit any time by entering q in either the product id input or the quantity input.

-##### Any invalid input in the quantity input will be in red text.
+##### Invalid input messages for the quantity input will be in red text.
 The app will then aak the user to input again.

 ##### After the order, the bamazon inventory list will return and ask for another order.